miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 Now whenever your Ember app makes a GET request to `/api/authors`, Mirage will respond with this data.

-## Dynamic mocks
+## Dynamic data

-This works, and is traditionally how HTTP mocking is done - but hard-coded responses like this have a few problems:
+This works, and is a common way to isolate tests from a real HTTP server - but hard-coded responses like this have a few problems:

    - *They're inflexible*.
 What if you want to change this route's response data in your tests?
    - *They contain formatting logic*.
-Logic that formats the shape of your JSON payload (e.g., including the root `authors` key) is now duplicated across all your mock routes.
+Logic that formats the shape of your JSON payload (e.g., including the root `authors` key) is now duplicated across all your route handlers.
-   - *They're too basic.* Inevitably, when your mocks need to deal with more complex things like relationships, these simple ad hoc responses start to break down.
+   - *They're too basic.* Inevitably, when your fake server needs to deal with more complex things like relationships, these simple ad hoc responses start to break down.

-Mirage provides some primitives that let you write more flexible, powerful mocks.
-Let's see how they work by replacing our basic mock above.
+Mirage provides primitives that let you write a more flexible server implementation.
+Let's see how they work by replacing our basic stub data above.

 First, create an `author` model by running the following in your terminal: